Published: 01/14/2026

 For Drs.
 Yvonne Nartey in Ghana and Samuel So in the United States and Asia, addressing the burden of hepatitis B has been a lifelong goal.
 Now, this shared goal has brought the two together across continents to reduce the global prevalence of the virus.

-While vaccines and other preventive efforts have greatly reduced the threat of hepatitis B in the US and many other higher income countries, it still remains a significant global health crisis, especially in sub-Saharan Africa and Asia.
+While vaccines and other preventive efforts have greatly reduced the threat of hepatitis B in the US and many other higher income countries, it remains a significant global health crisis, especially in sub-Saharan Africa and Asia.
 When left untreated, hepatitis B can cause chronic infection, posing a high risk of cirrhosis and liver cancer.
 In 2022, the WHO estimated 254 million people living with the chronic infection and 1.1 million deaths.

 In Ghana, over 10,000 new infections occur annually, leading to over 13,000 deaths every year.
 To address this crisis, Ghana plans to begin rolling out a birth dose of the hepatitis B vaccine in the near future.
-Nartey is eager to help ensure the rollout’s success while also strengthening other preventive and treatment efforts in her hospital.
+Nartey, a physician specialist in internal medicine at the Cape Coast Teaching Hospital in Ghana, is eager to ensure the initiative’s success while also strengthening other preventive and treatment efforts in her hospital.

-“I am confident that this partnership with Dr. So and the Asian Liver Center at Stanford will serve as a springboard for broader implementation of the work we have begun together across Ghana,” Nartey continued.
+“I am confident that this partnership with Dr. So and the Asian Liver Center at Stanford will serve as a springboard for broader implementation of the work we have begun together across Ghana,” she continued.
 She also noted Dr. So’s experience in collaborating with ministries of health, policymakers, and other stakeholders, which will be invaluable as she navigates similar networks in Ghana.

-Nartey added: “Successfully implementing this program in my hospital — and eventually expanding it to other settings — will help reduce the burden of chronic hepatitis B virus infection.
+Nartey added, “Successfully implementing this program in my hospital — and eventually expanding it to other settings — will help reduce the burden of chronic hepatitis B virus infection.
 This, in turn, will lower the incidence of hepatitis B-associated liver cirrhosis and liver cancer in Ghana, contributing to both local and global elimination efforts.”

 “In the long term, I hope we can continue developing joint initiatives that support the scale-up of effective hepatitis B prevention strategies across the country,” Nartey said.